 — Read and listen to the Bible being read at the same time; also, A. R. Wells, 1908, shares a (self-application) “tiny meditation” on each chapter.

-Click for a summary for the book of Psalms.
+Click for an easy English summary for the book of Psalms.

 1) Read the “tiny meditation” before and/or after you read the Bible chapter to help make a self-appllication of the scriptures read.

 2) Want to use both your eye gate and ear gate in taking in the Word?
 Just click the “Read” chapter to get started.

 Click to Read Psalm 117—My Praise

 There are so many things for which to praise the Lord!
 I may praise Him for His beauty, for His wisdom, for His power.
 I may praise Him for the abounding excellency of His universe.
 But the praise He most wants from my lips is praise of what I have experienced, His mercy, which is great toward me, and His truth, which has been shown to me.
 For this I will praise Him forever.

 Every day is a day the Lord has made.
 Let me therefore rejoice and be glad in every day.
 This day is a new gift from God’s right hand.
 For me it has been fashioned, fresh in the divine laboratory.
 And shall I take it as a matter of course, or with no word of thanksgiving?

 I have many possessions, but Thy law shall be my chief possession.
 It is the goodness of all my goods, the beauty of all lovely things, the power at the base of all my strength.
 As I am true to it, I am true to others, and to myself, and to Thee.